harsh241082/RISC-V-Simulator/README.md

 - If needed more instructions can be added to the `risc_v.h` file.
 - New Instruction type can be added by making a function in `instruction.h`.
 - The maximum line of input file can be increased by just chenging the 50 in `data.h` and `data.cpp`.
+- The application can be made to support for pseudo-instructions by adding a new function in `instruction.h`
+- The project can  be made to support for more than one file by making a loop in `main.cpp` and calling  the `tester.py` for each file.
+- We can improve the  application by adding a GUI to it.

 ## How to build